 For example, drop-off rates in type 2 diabetes management can contribute to worsening symptoms.
 Around 47 percent of these patients have poor glycemic control, meaning they aren’t fully following through on care plans.
 If care teams are able to intervene in situations like these, health systems could better control costs and optimize resources.

-To address patient drop-off, care teams need a way to view patient engagement each step of the way.
+To address patient drop-off, care teams need a way to view patient engagement each step of the way and adjust their electronic patient care appropriately.
 By monitoring progress in phases, they’re able to assess and intervene accordingly.

 3. Unable to Track Interactions with Patients

 Building and maintaining relationships requires meaningful interactions.
 For health care staff, however, maintaining patient relationships is difficult given the number of patients they care for.
-Without the right digital tools, care teams may find tracking patient interactions difficult.
+Without the right digital tools, care teams may find patient care reporting difficult.

-That’s why care managers need to be able to track who they haven’t interacted with recently and who receives the bulk of their attention.
+Care managers also need to be able to monitor who they haven’t interacted with recently and who receives the bulk of their attention.
 In this way, teams can reach out to patients who may not normally reach out for help.

 4. No Tracking of Expenses Versus Savings